Dwight Howard: Early years (2004–2008)

 In the 2006–07 season (and for the third consecutive season), Howard played in all 82 regular-season games.
 On February 1, 2007, he received his first NBA All-Star selection as a reserve on the Eastern Conference squad for the 2007 NBA All-Star Game.
 On February 9, he made a game-winning alley-oop off an inbound pass at the buzzer against the San Antonio Spurs.
 Howard set a new career high with 35 points against the Philadelphia 76ers on April 14.
 Under his leadership, the Magic qualified for the 2007 NBA Playoffs as the eighth seed in the Eastern Conference.
 There, the Magic were swept by the Detroit Pistons in the first round.
 For the season, Howard averaged 17.6 points and 12.3 rebounds per game, finishing first in the NBA in total rebounds, second in field goal percentage, and ninth in blocks.
 He was named to the All-NBA Third Team at the end of the 2006–07 campaign.
+Following his breakout campaign, Howard signed a five-year, $80 million extension that would keep him in Orlando through the 2012–13 season.

 Howard continued posting impressive numbers in the 2007–08 season and helped the Magic have their best season to date.
 Howard was named as a starter for the Eastern Conference All-Star team.
 On February 16, 2008, he won the NBA Slam Dunk Contest by receiving 78% of the fan's votes via text messaging or online voting; in that contest, he performed a series of innovative dunks said to have rejuvenated the contest, including donning a Superman cape for one of the dunks.
 Howard led the Magic to their first division title in 12 years and to the third seed for the 2008 NBA Playoffs.
 In their first round match-up against the Toronto Raptors, Howard's dominance (three 20-point/20-rebound games) helped Orlando to prevail in five games.
 Howard's series total of 91 rebounds was also greater than the total rebounds collected by the entire Toronto frontcourt.
 In the second round against the Pistons, the Magic lost in five games.
 For the season, Howard was named to the All-NBA First Team for the first time, and was also named to the NBA All-Defensive Second Team.